-Amazonian Puffer (Colomesus asellus): Also known as the Brazilian or Bee Puffer, this species is characterized by distinctive horizontal stripes and only grow to about 9 centimeters (3 inches).
-One of the more peaceful puffers, this species can usually be housed with other fish (as long as they are fast-moving) and may be a better choice for those looking to create a community tank.
+Amazonian Puffer (Colomesus asellus): Also known as the Brazilian or Bee Puffer, this species is characterized by distinctive horizontal stripes and only grows to about 9 centimeters (3 inches).
+One of the more peaceful puffers, this species can usually be housed with other fish (as long as they are fast-moving) and maybe a better choice for those looking to create a community tank.

 Avocado Puffer (Auriglobus modestus): This species is also known as the golden or bronze puffer due to their beautiful iridescent coloration.
 This species is also one of the smaller puffers, reaching approximately 10 centimeters (4 inches) in length.
 Their smaller size and more streamlined build allow Avocado Puffers to swim quicker than your average puffer, which allows them to more aggressively target any tank mates.

 Dwarf Puffer (Carinotetraodon travancoricus): Also known as Pea or Indian Malabar Puffers, Dwarf Puffers are the smallest type of pufferfish, reaching only 2.5 centimeters (1 inch) in length.
 This species requires feedings more often than other types of pufferfish.
 Despite their small stature, Dwarf Puffers are still capable of killing much larger fish, so extreme caution must be taken when considering the addition of tank mates.

 Pignose Puffer (Tetraodon suvattii): This species of pufferfish is known for its ambush-style of predation.
 Also known as the Arrowhead or Mekong Puffer, Pignose Puffers either stay relatively still or burrow into the sand until their next meal wanders by.
 This hunter should not be housed with other fish and can reach 15 centimeters (6 inches) in length.